OlivierSohn/hamazed/BACKLOG.md

 # Backlog

+- alternate the chars used in animations

+- use the number that was shot for animations (what about when multiple are shot?)

 - make color functions with bresenham 3d (code commented in Geo)

 - check if the bug exists without strict functions in Animator